 - Add the mashed bananas and mix.

-- Add the dry ingredients and mix only to combine.2 c. all-purpose flour, 1 tsp. baking soda, 1/4 tsp. salt
+- Mix the dry ingredients in a separate bowl, then add them to the wet mixture.
+Mix only to combine.2 c. all-purpose flour, 1 tsp. baking soda, ¼ tsp. salt

-- Divide between the two prepared loaf pans and bake for 42 - 46 minutes or until a toothpick comes out with only a few crumbs.
+- Divide the batter between the two prepared loaf pans and bake for 42 - 45 minutes or until a toothpick inserted in the center comes out with only a few crumbs.

 - Remove from the oven and let the loaves rest in the pans for about 10 minutes.
 If needed, use a knife around the edges to loosen the loaves, and they should slide right out.